Me Gusta! 14 Spanish Verbs That Copycat Gustar’s Style of Conjugation

 Me preocupas mucho.
 (You really worry me.)

-Unlike the examples I’ve given you up to this point, here the subject (me) is speaking directly to another person (you) and therefore preocupar has taken on the second person form of preocupas rather than preocupa or preocupan.
+Here the subject (me) is speaking directly to another person (you), so preocupar takes on the second person form of preocupas rather than preocupa or preocupan.

 9. Faltar (to be lacking something)